top of page

 Honourable Artillery Company Ribbon for Efficiency Medal Territorial, T & A.V.R., Territorial (1982).

-The Honourable Artillery Ribbon was granted this special ribbon by King Edward VII allowing the unit to wear this ribbon based on his racing colours on their long service medals.
+The Honourable Artillery Ribbon was granted this special ribbon in 1906 by King Edward VII, the HAC Captain General, allowing the unit to wear this ribbon, based on His Majesty's racing colours, on their long service medals.
+This was also extended to those who had left the Regiment but who had completed more than half the qualifying period with the Regiment and were still a member of the 'Company'.

-A decision was taken during WW2 that, as so many members of the H.A.C. were being transferred to other units from the through no fault of their own, that if they subsequently were awarded the Efficiency Medal or other long service awards, that they could still use the H.A.C.
+A decision was taken following the Second World War by the Commanding Officers at the time that:-As the use of the HAC Ribbon is in the gift of the unit and not enshrined in any regulation and as many members of the H.A.C. had been transferred to other units through no fault of their own, that if they subsequently were awarded the Efficiency Medal or other long service award, they could still use the H.A.C.
 Ribbon.
-An example of such a group is The group to Lt Col D R Kelly R.A. in the Territorial Section of the Collection
+An example of the above is the group to Lt Col D R Kelly R.A.
+HERE

 Army Emergency Reserve Ribbon